Junior Sailing - Frequently Asked Questions

 What are the other advantages of membership, apart from the summer camps?

 The club has a wide variety of activities and facilities for members and their guests.
 In a normal year, junior members may attend the Pico Club every Sunday from the start of May, and are encouraged to participate in club racing every weekend.
 Other events such as coaching weekends are organised from time to time, and there are also social events such as BBQs, together with winter activities such as talks and courses.
-We also encourage the non-sailing parents of trainees to consider joining the club as clubhouse members once the Covid-19 restrictions are lifted, our bar should be open again every Friday and Sunday as well as after sailing and during events and members are welcome to sign in guests.
+We also encourage the non-sailing parents of trainees to consider joining the club as clubhouse members, our bar should be open again every Friday after junior training as well as after sailing and during events and members are welcome to sign in guests.
 Or even better try out one of our introductory adult sailing courses contact us for more information on these.
 However current restrictions are limiting our activities and we are unsure of when we will be able to run them again.

 What is the Pico Club give me some info for future reference